-1. Balboa Park
+1. Balboa Park / San Diego Zoo

 One of the crown jewels of San Diego (and of all of California) is Balboa Park, the nation’s largest urban cultural park.
-Among its attractions are fifteen major museums, the world-famous San Diego Zoo, the Ruben H. Fleet Science Center with IMAX theater, many botanical gardens, and all-around beautiful and romantic grounds.
+Among its attractions are fifteen major museums, the world-famous San Diego Zoo, the Fleet Science Center with IMAX theater, many botanical gardens, and all-around beautiful and romantic grounds.

 The park as it appears today had its beginnings at the 1915-16 Panama-California Exposition commemorating the opening of the Panama Canal.
 The buildings were built in the Spanish Colonial Revival architectural style.
 Unfortunately, they were only intended to be temporary, so they eventually had to be re-built to be more permanent, but the look was preserved.

-You can pay to take in the museums and other offerings, or not pay a dime and still have a good time here.
-Go for a jog, or just walk around and take in the surroundings.
-Admission to the grounds and Botanical Building (which is a must-see) are free!
-All of this makes Balboa Park a “must-see” daytime attraction on your visit to San Diego.
+You can pay to take in the museums and other offerings, or not pay a dime and still have a good time.
+Just walk around and take in the surroundings.
+Admission to the grounds and Botanical Building (which is a must-see, although it will be closed in 2022 and 2023 for renovation) are free!

 3. The Gaslamp Quarter

 There are tons of great restaurants, bars, and dance clubs there.
-During the early evening it’s more of a quiet dinner scene, whereas on weekend nights it becomes a hot spot for dancing and bar-hopping.
+During the early evening, it’s more of a quiet dinner scene, whereas on weekend nights it becomes a hot spot for dancing and bar-hopping.